 (5) The hirer of a taxi-car shall pay any tolls and parking fees incurred during the hiring at the hirer’s request.

+[Regulation 3 amended in Gazette 14 Jul 2006 p.
+2571.]

 4. Evasion of fares and charges

 (1) A person shall not evade or attempt to evade the payment of fares or charges for the hire of a taxi-car.